 Air pollution kills more people than AIDS and malaria combined, and climate change is one of the biggest threats to human survival and well-being in the twenty-first century.
 Motivated by these problems, my research explores how incentives shape environmental politics, especially in developing countries.

 I believe interdisciplinary techniques can generate new data, reveal new patterns, and offer new insights into critical questions.
 Hence, my research integrates relevant techniques from political science, engineering, earth systems, computer science, and other disciplines to understand the problems of energy and the environment better.

 *Please email me for working paper drafts if they are not already posted.

-— Winner of the 2017 Paul A. Sabatier Award.
-Award by the American Political Science Association for the best paper on science, technology, and environmental politics presented at APSA 2016.
+— Winner of the Paul A. Sabatier Award.
+Award by the American Political Science Association for the best conference paper on science, technology, and environmental politics.

 — Winner of the 2018 Malcolm Jewell Award.
-Award by the Southern Political Science Association for the best graduate student paper presented at SPSA 2017.
+Award by the Southern Political Science Association for the best graduate student conference paper.